dianisley/PythonfromZerotoHero/Web Development/README.md

 In order to use templates we must create a folder called templates.
 This is where flask looks for our html files.

-After we do this we create a function called index.
+After we do this we create a function called [index](https://github.com/dianisley/PythonfromZerotoHero/blob/5c15c3b3a24d1301e9c046fdd32ba8871992fd16/Web%20Development/template/index.html.)

     @app.route("/index")
     def index():